-Adults and older children—600 milligrams (mg) of rifampin and 300 mg of isoniazid once a day.
+Adults and children 15 years of age and older weighing 55 kilograms (kg)—2 capsules (containing 600 milligrams (mg) of rifampin and 300 mg of isoniazid) once a day.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 If rifampin and isoniazid combination is taken on an irregular schedule, side effects may occur more often and may be more serious than usual.
 If you have any questions about this, check with your doctor.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.